Gaplus: Reception

 In Japan, Game Machine listed Gaplus as the most successful table arcade unit of May 1984.

 Legacy

 The arcade version of Gaplus was released for mobile phones on January 25, 2007, and is also part of Namco Museum Remix (2007) and Namco Museum Megamix (2010) for the Wii with its original title being used.
 The original version was later re-released under its original name for the Wii Virtual Console on March 25, 2009.
 In 2011, Gaplus was released for iOS devices as part of Galaga 30th Collection, featuring updated visuals, sound, and achievements.
+It was later re-released as a standalone digital-download title via the Arcade Archives series for the PlayStation 4 and Nintendo Switch in 2022 by Hamster Corporation (who acquired a catalog of IPs by Nichibutsu, UPL, NMK and Video System).